kikwit/kikwit/README.md

 `yo kikwit:user-config clear`

-Use the following to add your user configuration isettings in your application:
+Use the following to add your user configuration settings in your application:

 ```javascript
 // app.js file